Foreign Legion in the Balkans: 1915-1919

 A French field camp near Monastir, in late 1916.

-On March 7, a battalion of Albanian volunteers, commanded by Lt Colonel Geay (the former head of the Legion Battalion), was administratively attached to the 1er RMA and stationed at Lahce.
+On March 7, a battalion of Albanian volunteers, led by Lt.
+Colonel Geay – former Legion Battalion commander – was administratively attached to the 1er RMA and stationed at Lahce.

 • Commander: Major Rivet